bcgsc/NanoSim/README.md

 The second version of NanoSim (v2.0) uses minimap2 as default aligner to align long genomic ONT reads to reference genome.
 It leads to much faster alignment step and reduces the overall runtime of NanoSim.
 We also utilize HTSeq, a python package, to read SAM alignment files efficiently.

 The latest version of NanoSim (v2.5) is able to simulate ONT transcriptome reads (cDNA / directRNA) as well as genomic reads.
 It also models features of the library preparation protocols used, including intron retention (IR) events in cDNA and directRNA reads.
-Further, it optionally profiles transcript expression patterns.
+Further, it has stand-alone modes which profiles transcript expression patterns and detects IR events in custom datasets.

 __Citation__: Chen Yang, Justin Chu, René L Warren, Inanç Birol; NanoSim: nanopore sequence read simulator based on statistical characterization.
 Gigascience 2017 gix010. doi: 10.1093/gigascience/gix010